TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 - For simplicity in the Perl code, most of the conversions are line-oriented.
-So if the argument to a command in abs.tex or bbl.tex starts on one line and ends on another, it probably won't be recognized.
+So if the argument to a command in abs.tex or bbl.tex starts on one line and ends on another, it won't be recognized.
   Edit the .tex file to put it on one line.

 - For the bibliography, no font changes or other html-level markup is used.
 It is plain (Unicode) text.
 The only special cases are making